rashidaligee/ambari-chef/README.md

 5. how to get checksum info for ambari-server?
 6. add views for Hive 1.5, WFD, Pig, etc.
 7. externalize view properties into attributes
+8. HDP 2.5 does not work with this version of ambari-chef

 Requirements
 ============